GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

-+++
+---
+author: nathan
+date: "2021-01-28T13:33:37-06:00"
-title = "Finite State Machine in Godot" menuTitle = "Finite State Machine" description = "The State pattern is an essential one for game developers.
-In this guide, you'll learn to create a finite state machine in Godot." author = "nathan"
+description: The State pattern is an essential one for game developers.
+In this guide, you'll learn to create a finite state machine in Godot.

-date = 2021-01-28T13:33:37-06:00
+difficulty: intermediate
+keywords:
+- godot tutorial
+- finite state machine
+- godot fsm
+- godot tutorial
+- godot state pattern
+- godot programming patterns
+- godot design patterns
+menuTitle: Finite State Machine
+title: Finite State Machine in Godot
-weight = 2
+weight: 2

-difficulty = "intermediate"
-keywords = ["godot tutorial", "finite state machine", "godot fsm", "godot tutorial", "godot state pattern", "godot programming patterns", "godot design patterns"]
-+++
+---

 _Split an object's finite number of states or behaviors into individual state objects and only allow one of them to control their host at a time._